FAQ – OpenVZ End-of-Life

 How do I migrate?

-We recommend you to create a new server on our KVM or VMware platform and move your data and applications to the new server manually.
-This option allows you to upgrade to a newer operating system, while your old server is still up and running.
+We recommend you create a new server on our KVM or VMware platform and move your data and applications to the new server manually.
+This option allows you to upgrade to a newer operating system while your old server is still up and running.

 If you prefer, you also have the option to migrate your entire server with the help of our migration guides:

-If you need help migrating, contact us at support@glesys.se for a consultation and quote.
+If you need help migrating, contact us at support@glesys.se for more information.

 Are there any limitations when migrating?